 They follow an ancient migratory route from their dens to areas where the ice freezes first.
 The settlement of Churchill lies along this migratory path and has become the undisputed "Polar Bear capital of the world".
 Here, an astounding concentration of polar bears can be viewed at close range in their natural environment.
 The bears are observed from the safety and comfort of specially designed Tundra Buggies that travel through this sub-Arctic wonderland.
 When bears are spotted sleeping, traveling, testing the ice or sparring, passengers may open windows or stand on an outside deck to obtain great views and photographs.
 Often curious bears approach the buggies for thrilling encounters.
 (Thanks to Larry Sassman for the great shots of this playful bear!)

-Tours of Exploration group tours include dog sledding, slide shows and interpretive field excursions with local naturalists.
-The October journey also includes a one hour helicopter flight to observe the bears and other wildlife by air.
+Tours of Exploration group tours include dog sledding, interpretive field excursions with local naturalists.

 Single Supplement: $950 CAD / 780 USD

 Deposits / Payments: A deposit of $ 1200 is required to reserve space.
 Final payment is due 90 days prior to departure.

 July August departures are also offered -- experience whales, birds, caribou and other wildlife found in the fauna rich Churchill region.